ist-dresden/composum-launch/feature/README.md

 - nodesstarter : produces a JAR containing a feature archive produced from a Sling Starter 12, that has everything embedded and does not need any network access to start.
 It also updates Composum Nodes.
 - composumstarter : like nodesstarter, but contains all public composum modules

-- sling-starter-copy: a renamed copy of [Sling Starter](https://github.com/apache/sling-org-apache-sling-starter) version 12 since there was no release of that for a long long time and we need something to base the nodesstarter on.
-  When Sling Starter 12 is released, this can be replaced and removed.
 - integrationtest : helper for other modules that checks whether they start up correctly in the mvn verify phase

 ## Open points